Image 2 of 4

-The Dirty Turkeys
+The Dirty Turkeys And Trestles

 Formed in the fall of 2022, The Dirty Turkeys emerged from the basement jam scenes of Boulder, Colorado, carving out a raw, unfiltered take on psychedelic rock.
 What began as late-night sessions between friends has evolved into a high-octane touring act headlining stages across the U.S.